Establishing a positive community

 Zooming out: diversity and computer science

 On a broader note, computer science suffers from a lack of diversity.
 This is a problem for the field since we miss out on ideas, perspectives, and contributions from underrepresented groups.
 It’s a problem for society since computer science jobs pay well and underrepresented groups correlate with historically economically disadvantaged groups, reducing opportunity for upward mobility.
-Part of this complicated problem is that underrepresented groups leave computer science programs at a higher rate, and evidence shows that this is a result of environmental conditions.
+Part of this complicated problem is that underrepresented groups leave computer science programs at a higher rate, and evidence shows that this is a result of environmental conditions ( i.e. students drop out because they feel unwelcome in their computer science courses).
 I hope that our efforts in this course can help to improve this situation, in some small way, rather than make it worse.

 Many open source projects, companies, and professional societies have recognized that the lack of diversity amongst contributors is a problem since they miss out on ideas, perspectives, and contributions from underrepresented groups.
 To address this, they have established community guidelines and codes of conduct to support communities that are more welcoming to new and diverse contributors.
 Here are a few examples that I recommend reading:

 - Contributor Covenant: a code of conduct shared by many open source projects, including Atom, Eclipse, Mono, Rails, Swift, and many more.

 - Apple Inclusion and Diversity Statement

 - Microsoft Global Diversity and Inclusion Statement